ihmeuw/vivarium_research/docs/source/models/cause.rst

   transition probabilities.

-  This transformation from total population incidence rate to an approximation of the susceptible populatoin incidence rate is performed with the following
+  This transformation from total population incidence rate to an approximation of the susceptible population incidence rate is performed with the following
   calculation:

   .. math::